THEosusi/tutorial-LicenseFinder/LicenseFinder/step5/text.md

 As you can see the New BSD dependency is now under restricted licenses list.

-Finally, License Finder can be integrated into your CI/CD pipeline to prevent deployments if any licensing issues are detected.
+Finally, LicenseFinder can be integrated into your CI/CD pipeline to prevent deployments if any licensing issues are detected.

 ---

-Thanks for taking the time to go through the License Finder tutorial.
+Thanks for taking the time to go through the LicenseFinder tutorial.

 The final page includes an appendix introducing other Dependency License Management tools, if you're interested, please take a look.